rocky-linux/infrastructure/ansible/README.md

 # Ansible

 Ansible playbooks, roles, modules, etc will come here.
-Documentation to come soon.
+This wiki will reflect the layout, structure, and potential standards that should be followed when making playbooks and roles.

-Each playbook should have comments or a name descripter that explains what the playbook does or how it is used.
-If not available, README-... files can be used in place.
+Each playbook should have comments or a name descriptor that explains what the playbook does or how it is used.
+If not available, README-... files can be used in place, especially in the case of adhoc playbooks that take input.
+Documentation for each playbook/role does not have to be on this wiki.
+Comments or README's should be sufficient.

 ## Management Node Structure

 Loosely copied from the CentOS ansible infrastructure.
-This structure is represented in this repository.

 ```
 .